BGP Multipath

 Diagram: BGP Multipath

 Second, it is essential to configure BGP Multipath to comply with the network’s policy requirements.
-This includes setting appropriate criteria for load balancing, such as equal-cost or unequal-cost multipath, and defining the maximum number of paths allowed for a given destination prefix.
+This includes setting appropriate load balancing criteria, such as equal-cost or unequal-cost multipath, and defining the maximum number of paths allowed for a given destination prefix.

 Lastly, monitoring and troubleshooting tools should be utilized to verify the correct functioning of BGP Multipath and proactively identify any issues that may arise.
 Regular monitoring helps ensure traffic is distributed as intended and the desired network performance goals are met.